Laurie0131/PythonDevelopmentProcess/writing_python_code_and_running tools/3_run_flake8.md

 ## 3\.
 Run flake8: {#3-run-flake8}

-Run flake8.
-The output of flake8 on `sample.py` shown below
+Run `flake8`.
+The output of `flake8` on `sample.py` shown below

 ![](/media/image4.png)
 ###### Fig 4.
 Output of flake8{#fig-4-output-of-flake8}

-Fix flake8 issues and run falke8 again to check there are no error reported.
+Fix `flake8` issues and run falke8 again to check there is no errors reported.

 ---